pixl8/socket.io-lucee/docs/installing.markdown

 # How to install this project

-*Note: the instructions here will only be valid after we have made our first release.*

 ## Direct from Github

 Packaged releases are available straight from the Github project.
 Head to the releases page to download a zip file of a particular version: